Resources for teachers

 - An overview chart of the whole criminal justice system: this allows pupils to see how the different parts fit together, who is responsible at which stage, such as police, CPS and the courts, and the stages in the process from crime committed to sentence served.

-To download a zip file of all the materials, click here.
 This package of teaching resources provides the learning objectives of gaining:

 - Basic knowledge of sentencing laws and guidelines in England and Wales.